 Know Your Mistakes

 Now that you have already accepted the fact that you have stock market losses, the next step is to determine where you committed errors or mistakes in judgment.
 Did you place your money in a losing corporation?
 Did you sell your stocks early?
 Did you engage in insider trading or fraudulent activities?
 The answers to these common questions will help you to see where you went wrong so that you can be aware of what to avoid in the future.
-Be honest to yourself about your mistakes because it is the only way to forgive yourself for what happened.
+Be honest with yourself about your mistakes because it is the only way to forgive yourself for what happened.
 “Self-compassion is being gentle with yourself, not beating yourself up over your past decisions, and accepting that you are human and make mistakes.”
 A reminder from therapist Kimberly Hershenson, LMSW.

 Talk To A Financial Advisor